 Looking to Our Tzaddikim & Their Tefillot for Guidance

-The Phillip Benson-Jim Collins switch is the most chilling.
+The Phillip Benson-Jim Collins switch is certainly chilling.

 Esther Abulafia's parents are described as observant.